mknxdev/es6-model/README.md

 I cannot and don't want to maintain this tool for the moment.
 I will certainly take the work back on this project in the future, but no date is planned for this yet._

+_You can still fork this project and submit your PR if you want to.
+I'll continue to accept incoming PRs that are useful for the project._

+---

 ES6-model is a simple base-class helper designed for data-models in JavaScript.

 ## Prerequisites